The Size of Brazil Compared to the United States: A Comprehensive Analysis

 Social Equity and the Human Dimension

 The United States faces its own equity challenges, particularly in historically marginalized communities that disproportionately bear the brunt of pollution and climate impacts.
-Environmental justice programs that prioritize clean‑energy projects in low‑income neighborhoods are beginning to close this gap, yet sustained federal commitment and robust local advocacy remain essential.
+Environmental justice programs that prioritize clean‑energy projects in low‑income neighborhoods are beginning to close this gap, yet sustained federal commitment and solid local advocacy remain essential Easy to understand, harder to ignore..

 A Shared Vision for a Sustainable Future